-In its 2020 Cloud Security Hype Cycle, Gartner defined Cloud Infrastructure Entitlement Management (CIEM) as specialized identity-centric SaaS solutions focused on managing cloud access risk.
-Specifically, these solutions accomplish this via administration-time controls for managing entitlements and data governance in hybrid and multi-cloud IaaS architectures.
-The category of CIEM solutions has emerged because the challenges of Identity Access Management (IAM) have become more complex in tandem with the increased usage of multi-cloud and hybrid cloud infrastructures.
-These tools handle identity governance for dynamic cloud environments, typically following the least privilege principle, where users and entities are able to access only what they need at the right time and for the right reason.
+CIEM solutions have emerged because the challenges of identity and access management (IAM) have become more complex in tandem with the increased usage of multi-cloud and hybrid cloud infrastructures.
+These tools handle identity governance for dynamic cloud environments, typically following the least privilege principle (LPA) principle, where users and entities are able to access only what they need at the right time and for the right reason.

-CIEM solutions must seamlessly operate within dynamic multi and hybrid cloud environments.
+Challenges to IAM and entitlement management typically center around piecemeal solutions operating within dynamic multi- and hybrid-cloud environments.
 This includes privileged access management as well as identity administration and governance.
 Needless to say, the challenges to this approach are numerous, including:

-These challenges remain the biggest reason for the growth of CIEM in the industry.
-In short, multi-cloud IAM required a more refined approach.
+In short, multi-cloud IAM requires a more refined approach.
+These challenges remain the biggest reason for the growth of more holistic CIEM solutions within the industry.
 Below, we’ll discuss the modern approach to cloud infrastructure management and how it addresses these challenges.

 CIEM solutions should encompass a thoughtful and strategic approach.
 Most importantly, a CIEM solution should provide visibility into the entities currently accessing the organization’s cloud infrastructure: employees, clients, applications, cloud services, etc. This analysis must also cover the specific resources being accessed and the type of access, as well as the time.
 Simply put, the information gathered must include the who, the what, and the when.